switchboardoperator/switchboard-operator/README.md

   # Send membership to logs for debugging purposes
   - name: logMembership
     type: telegram
+    # recommended to allow failure, just to avoid telegram failures to break the operator flow
+    allowFailure: true
     options:
       chatId: '-288888888'
       template: 'A new membership with {{ id }} has been registered'
+      parseMode: html
+      disableWebPagePreview: true
+      disableNotification: true
 ~~~

+Note that you can use any of the options specified by the [telegram bot API][], except for the `reply_markup` option, which has been ignored for SBO.

+Also, all these options can be defined in the same config file where you defined the token.
+And you can overwrite any of those options from the operator itself (that includes the telegram token, so you can use multiple bots if you want).

+We recommend to define both the token and the chatId in the config file.
+Although we also have the parseMode and other options there.
+That's up to you.

 ### Testing your operators